family support

 Fetal Alcohol Resource Program

 Challenge Accessing supports and services for FASD can be very challenging, and families and individuals are often unaware of existing supports or face barriers to access.
 Project Summary The Fetal Alcohol Resource Program (FARP) was established in 2015 in collaboration with Citizen Advocacy Ottawa (now ABLE2).
-Its purpose was to take on a navigator role [...]
+Its purpose was to take on a navigator [...]

 Developing a Community of Practice (CoP) to Support Broader Implementation of the MILE Program